ayechanst/speedrun-eth-guide/dex-guide.md

 We want to create an automatic market where our contract will hold reserves of both ETH and 🎈 Balloons.
 These reserves will provide liquidity that allows anyone to swap between the assets.

 We want to add two new global variables so the whole contract has access to these values.
+Check the Guiding Questions for some insight on how the code should look.
-The variables will be for `totalLiquidity` and `liquidity`, add them to `DEX.sol`:
+The variables added will be for `totalLiquidity` and `liquidity`, add them to `DEX.sol`:

-<details markdown='1'><summary>👩🏽‍🏫 Socratic Guide</summary>
+<details markdown='1'><summary>‍🦉 Guiding Questions</summary>

 1. What type should `totalLiquidity` be?
-We will update its value later so no need to assign it a value.
+We will update it later so no need to assign it a value just now.
 2. We want the contract to keep track of different people's (addresses) `liquidity` (numerical value), what data structure should we use?
-Perhaps a key value store?

 </details>

+Check the Solution Code for the final answer!

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code</summary>